The future is already here... it's just not evenly distributed yet.

-Programmable Matter – much like how a computer is a programmable machine, you put different code in it, and one day it’s streaming a video, and the next day it’s doing electronic medical records.
-It’s amazing because of its programmability, but just moves around information.
-But imagine a world in which we can do the same for cells.
+Programmable Matter.
+Computers are a programmable machine, you put different code in it and one day it’s streaming a video, and the next day it’s doing electronic medical records.
+It’s amazing, but it just moves around information.
+Imagine a world in which we can do the same but for the physical world…

-You put in code and it runs but instead of bits it moves atoms.
-Synthetic biology along with cell programing will allow us to do the same with any partly organic and even inorganic matter (e.g. physical goods, lumber, recycling, food, etc.)
+You put in code and it runs but instead of moving bits around it moves atoms.
+Synthetic biology along with cell programing will allow us to do the same with any partly organic and even inorganic matter (think everything from consumer goods, lumber, recycling, food, etc.)

 What was your first paying job?

 When I was 12, I wanted to buy more video games but my parents weren’t too excited by the idea, so I learned that I could sell in-game items on Runescape to feed my hobby instead